satuchain/satuchain/README.md

 ## 🌍 About SatuChain

-**SatuChain** is a next-generation blockchain ecosystem designed for real utility, scalable infrastructure, and product-ready Web3 development.
+**SatuChain** is a next-generation blockchain ecosystem built for real utility, scalable infrastructure, and product-ready Web3 development.
-Our mission is to build an integrated ecosystem that connects users, builders, communities, and on-chain products in one growing network.
+Our mission is to create an integrated network that connects users, builders, communities, and on-chain products into one growing ecosystem.

 ✅ **Status:** Active Development
-🟣 **Focus:** Testnet, Multichain Expansion, and Ecosystem Utilities
+🟣 **Focus:** Mainnet, Testnet, Multichain Expansion, and Ecosystem Utilities
 🟪 Some products are currently marked as **Coming Soon**

 ---